Vitamin D deficiency

 - People with darker skin, such as African, African-Caribbean and South Asian origin.
 These groups are not able to make as much vitamin D as those with paler skin.

 Blood test for vitamin D deficiency

-The most accurate way to measure how much vitamin D is in your body is the 25-hydroxy vitamin D in your bloodstream.
+The most accurate way to measure how much vitamin D is in your body is a blood test to measure 25-hydroxy vitamin D in your bloodstream.
 This is a form of vitamin D produced in the liver.
-In the kidney, 25-hydroxy vitamin D changes into an active form of the vitamin.
-The active form of the vitamin can be measured through a blood test.
-The active form of vitamin D helps control calcium and phosphate levels in the body.
+In the kidney, 25-hydroxy vitamin D is converted into an active form of the vitamin for use by the body to help control calcium and phosphate levels.

 Safe sun exposure

 Around 10 to 15 minutes a day in the summer sun without sunscreen is enough to top up vitamin D levels for most people.
 Health officials don't give firm recommendations on the duration because the ideal amount of sun depends on people's skin type and how quickly they get sun burn.
-People with darker skin need longer in the sun that those with lighter skin.
+People with darker skin need longer in the sun than those with lighter skin.

 The best time of day for making vitamin D from sunlight is 11am to 3pm, April to September.

 It doesn’t require putting on a bikini or trunks, but the larger the area of the body uncovered, the more vitamin D the body makes.

 Other than a daily vitamin top-up, the usual sun protection measures should be taken, including using sun protection factor of at least SPF 15.

 However this will not provide sufficient vitamin D during the winter months.